Bg-img

 Sexual battery charges typically involve non-consensual contact with the victim's intimate parts or other parts of a person's body, and the offense may be committed for sexual arousal or sexual gratification.

 Sexual battery is a severe and traumatic crime that violates a person’s autonomy, safety, and well-being.
-If you have been accused of sexual battery or assault charges, contact the best criminal attorneys near you.
+If you have been accused of sexual battery or assault charges, work with the best criminal attorneys near you.
 They will help you understand the legal implications, the steps to take if you have been sexually battered, and the preventive measures to reduce the risk.